elucian/bee/syntax/inference.md

 **Optional Parameters:**

-In next function foo, parameters a, b are optional.
+In next rule foo, parameters a, b are optional.

 ```
 -- result type is missing